On the Impact of the Utility in Semivalue-based Data Valuation: Conclusion

 \section{Conclusion}

 This work studies the robustness of semivalue-based data valuation methods under utility shifts in two scenarios where it matters, by introducing a unified geometric view via the \emph{spatial signature} and a parametric robustness measure $R_p$.
-This yields a practical way to quantify how stable data-value rankings remain as the utility varies. \textbf{Limitation.} While the framework is general, our analysis of the \emph{multiple-valid-utility} scenario focuses on binary classification metrics in the linear–fractional family and on a subset of multiclass metrics.
-Non-linear-fractional binary metrics (e.g., negative log–loss) and regression utilities fall outside our scope in this scenario. \textbf{Future works.} By revealing cases where semivalue-based data valuation fails to produce reliable scores, we aim to encourage future research to assess whether these methods genuinely solve the problem they promise to address.
+This yields a practical way to quantify the stability of data-value rankings as the utility varies. \\ \\ \textbf{Limitation.} While the framework is general, our analysis of the \emph{multiple-valid-utility} scenario focuses on binary classification metrics in the linear–fractional family and on a subset of multiclass metrics.
+Non-linear-fractional binary metrics (e.g., negative log–loss) and regression utilities fall outside our scope in this scenario. \\ \\ \textbf{Future works.} By revealing cases in which semivalue-based data valuation fails to produce reliable scores, we aim to encourage future research to assess whether these methods genuinely solve the problem they claim to address.